 Internal Circuit Tuning Kit

 A more advanced and expensive way to derestrict your electric bicycle is to install an internal tuning kit.
-There are two types of tuning kits depending upon the model of the bicycle.
-One kit requires circuit disassembly whereas the other method does not.
+There are two types of tuning kits depending on the model of the bicycle.
+One kit requires circuit disassembly, whereas the other method does not.

 Kill the Connection